lsst-dm/dmtn-156/index.rst

   - It is not entirely clear why select time is proportional to the data volume (or visit number).
-Naive idea is that data volume is not extremely large and time should probably be proportional to the number of I/O operations which ideally should be constant.
+Naive idea is that data volume is not extremely large and time should probably be proportional to the number of I/O operations which ideally should remain approximately constant.
   - Efficiency of the client side operation was not measured.
 It may be significant (10-20% or larger) and may have various contributions, there may be an opportunity for optimization there too.